dimitris-oik/unifiedsam/README.md

 # Unified SAM
 This is the official repository for the code used to run the experiments in the paper that proposed the Unified SAM optimizer.
-There are two types of experiments: numpy experiments and
+There are two types of experiments: numpy experiments and pytorch experiments.
 The pytorch optimizer is adapted from: [https://github.com/weizeming/SAM_AT](https://github.com/weizeming/SAM_AT)